sadielinks/employee-tracker-sql/README.md

 ## Installation

-1. Users will need to use `git clone` to clone this repo into their repository.
+1. Users will need to use `git clone` to clone this repo into their local drive.

 - HTTPS
 ```